 Download Now: Best Practice: Structural Engineering for Composite Substructure Materials – Composite Metal Hybrid (CMH) vs. Generic FRP for Cladding Support of Exterior Walls’ Engineering Study

-The state of the art for exterior cladding attachment has improved over the last several years.
+The state of the art for thermally broken cladding support attachments has improved over the last several years.
 High-performance CMH, a composite metal hybrid material, and, more recently, generic fiber-reinforced polymer (FRP) Z sections are available as thermally efficient continuous insulation system components.
 The purpose of this study is to review the structural performance of these products relative to (1) best practice procedures for structural analysis and (2) standard wall loading conditions.

 In the drive for thermally efficient continuous insulation systems, it is critical to maintain or improve the engineering, structural, and durability characteristics of the thermally efficient product.
 As is shown in the data contained in this paper, that is not always the case.